gadiavivi/sparkpipe-core/README.md

   - unit tested effectively with mock inputs
   - reused and shared

+**Note:** Sparkpipe is only compatible with Spark 2+ as of Release 0.9.8.
+If you're looking for Spark 1.x compatibility, please see Release 0.9.7 and lower.

 ## Quick Start

 Try the pipeline yourself using spark-shell: